 03 Pre-Service Collections

-Research shows providers only have a 30% chance of collecting on a patient balance after the patient walks out the door1.
+Research shows healthcare professionals only have a 30% chance of collecting on a patient balance after the patient walks out the door.
 So why is it so difficult for providers to collect upfront?
 Many hospitals struggle with the myth that discussing patient financial responsibility prior to service diminishes the patient experience.
 But, in fact, it has the opposite effect.

 We work with clients who believe pre-service collections aren’t possible because of the type of facility or service they provide, like long-term care or pediatric oncology, or because it doesn’t align with their culture.
 Combined with the misconception that asking for money is a bad thing, many hospitals fail to equip their front-office staff with the tools and training needed to effectively talk with patients about financial responsibility and offer ways to collect a balance.